Using the Class Store to Teach Economic Principles

 Consumers buy more at low prices than at higher prices.

-- Explain to students that this is the law of demand.
+Step 4: Explain to students that this is the "law of demand."
 Consumers buy more at lower prices than at higher prices.

 Part 4: How Advertising Affects Demand

 - Bring to school examples of advertisements directed at children (from newspapers, magazines, flyers, etc.).
-If possible, you may even try to tape a five minute segment of Saturday morning television commercials.
+If possible, you may even try to tape a five-minute segment of cartoon television commercials.

 - After studying the materials and watching the commercials, brainstorm things that advertisers do to make their products desirable to the consumers.
 Ask: Which ads were most effective?
 What made those ads effective?